Justin Joseph Hall: Marcellus Hall an Artist in New York City, Fog of War

 Stephanie Gould: Dreaming, Mural Murals

-Stephanie does animation, coloring, and editing in a wide variety of films and has had much of her own visual work featured at film festivals and live events.
-Along with her film, she captures City Skins in photo formats.
-To see more of her visual work visit her website at http://www.stephanie-gould.com/
+Episode #5 - Post-Production Expert, Director, and Cinematographer Stephanie Gould was the appointed contributor.
+Originally from Australia, Stephanie does animation, coloring, and editing in a wide variety of films and has had much of her own visual work featured at film festivals and live events.
+She captures City Skins in photo formats as well.
+To see more of her visual work, visit her website.

 Credits: